What are innocent heart murmurs?

 What causes heart murmurs?

-Heart murmurs are most often caused by defective heart valves.
+Heart murmurs are often caused by defective heart valves.
 A stenotic heart valve has a smaller-than-normal opening and can't open completely.
 A valve may also be unable to close completely.
 This leads to regurgitation, which is blood leaking backward through the valve when it should be closed.

-A diastolic murmur occurs when the heart muscle relaxes between beats.
-A systolic murmur occurs when the heart muscle contracts.
+A murmur that occurs when the heart muscle relaxes between beats is called a diastolic murmur.
+A systolic murmur is one that occurs when the heart muscle contracts.
 Systolic murmurs are graded by intensity (loudness) from one to six.
 A grade 1/6 is very faint, heard only with a special effort.
 A grade 6/6 is extremely loud.
-It's heard with a stethoscope slightly removed from the chest.What are innocent heart murmurs?
+It's heard with a stethoscope slightly removed from the chest.

-.Order a Brochure about innocent heart murmurs
+Order a Brochure about innocent heart murmurs.

-.Read a response from the Pediatric Cardiologist about innocent heart murmurs
+Read a response from the Pediatric Cardiologist about innocent heart murmurs.